LenaZellinger/counterfactual_KGR/README.md

 This repository contains the code for the paper Counterfactual Reasoning with Knowledge Graph Embeddings to be presented at EACL 2024.

-If you have any questions, please raech out to lena.zellinger@univie.ac.at.
+If you have any questions, please reach out to lena.zellinger@univie.ac.at.

 # Acknowledgments